New front in the ride-hailing wars: stopping blue states from treating drivers as workers

 The potential windfall has led to charges that IDG is putting financial gain over workers’ best interests.
 At a press conference outside Gov. Andrew Cuomo’s New York City office last week, Bhairavi Desai, the executive director of the New York Taxi Workers Alliance, charged that IDG would be a “sham union” beholden to ride-hail companies.

 To get a sense of how things might play out if the New York bill became law, it helps to look back at California.
 Prop 22, the 2020 ballot initiative, guaranteed 120 percent of the minimum wage plus 30 cents a mile during the “engaged time” when drivers have customers in their car or are on their way to pick them up.
 UC Berkeley’s Labor Center estimated that it worked out to having a wage floor of $5.64 per hour, a little more than a third of what New York City drivers are guaranteed now.
-For those drivers to keep making what they are today, IDG would have to force gig companies to guarantee much more pay than they did in California.
+For those drivers to keep making what they are today, unions would have to force gig companies to guarantee much more pay than they did in California.

 Gig companies sold Prop 22, which carved out drivers and delivery workers from a state law designed to make them employees, as a way of protecting people’s “freedom” as independent contractors while also giving them benefits like a minimum wage that are usually reserved for employees.
 Uber started letting California workers set their own rates as parts of its effort to argue that drivers really were just entrepreneurs using their platform.